thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 #### Preamble

-Pandoc lets user to include a custom preamble in the generated output.
+Pandoc lets user include a custom preamble in the generated output.

-If you just have to use some packages in LaTeX ( not so much ), you can include it in the YAML header inside the `header-includes:` tag.
+If you have to use some packages in LaTeX ( not so much ), you can include it in the YAML header inside the `header-includes:` tag.
 For example I want to use package `multicol` in LaTeX, my header should look like:

 ```YAML
 header-includes: